masana-sanzo/DBA-Management/README.md

 Alerts
 -System logs all activities and can send alerts using Database Mail and SQL Server Agent.
-- Also sends emails if sensitive data is updated and when the price changed more than 10%
+- Also sends emails if sensitive data is updated and when the price changed more than 10%(coming soon!!!!)

 ========= Backup & Recovery =========
 - Also created quereis for backup : Full Backup, Differential Backup & Transaction Log Backup